Skip to content

 CNC Machining in All Acetal Grades

 MakerStage machines unfilled acetal (POM-H, POM-C), PTFE-filled (AF grade), and glass-filled acetal for CNC precision parts.
-Free DFM review on every order — we'll confirm the right grade for your application before quoting.
+The quote review helps confirm which grade best matches wear, stiffness, and sourcing needs before production.

 Section 5 of 5